kit-ty-kate/visitors/doc/from-visitors-to-iterators.md

 ```

 At this point, we pretend that we do not know yet what this visitor will be
-used for, so we have not annotated the type definition with `delay`s, and have
+used for, so we do not annotate the type definition with `delay`, and do not
-not used `delayed_tree_monoid` as a base class.
+use `delayed_tree_monoid` as a base class.
 We get a visitor class, named
 `sometree_reduce`.
 This class has two virtual methods, `zero` and `plus`.

 Then, we create a subclass, named `reduce`, which we tailor to our needs.